rupachowrasia/nodejs-sonarqube-setup-with-github-action/README.md

 # Setup SonarQube for a Node.js project with Github Action

 > This sample app demonstrate how to set up SonarQube with GitHub Actions for a Node.js project.
+> - We will be installing SonarQube on local machine.
+> - Install SonarScanner globally in local.
+> - We will be using Self-Hosted GitHub Runner, which lets GitHub Actions use localhost to access your local SonarQube server.
+    - Go to your GitHub repo: Settings → Actions → Runners → New self-hosted runner

 ## 🚨 Important: GitHub Actions Cannot Access Your Localhost

-- If you're running GitHub Actions, localhost refers to the GitHub runner — not your machine.
-- If you’re using a self-hosted SonarQube on your laptop and try to run analysis from GitHub Actions, localhost will not work, because GitHub Actions runs on GitHub-hosted VMs, not your machine.
+- If you’re using a self-hosted SonarQube on your machine and try to run analysis from GitHub Actions, localhost will not work, because GitHub Actions runs on GitHub-hosted VMs, not your machine.
 - ✅ Solution Options:
     - Option 1: Use SonarCloud (Recommended for GitHub)
     - Option 2: Host SonarQube on a Public Server or Cloud (e.g., GCP, AWS) - You’ll need to deploy SonarQube on a reachable IP or domain and update: sonar.host.url=http://<your-public-ip>:9000